andstatus/game2048/doc/Privacy-Policy.md

 ## Information collection

 2048 Open Fun Game app stores on the Android device in the internal memory of the app recent Game Records.
-Each Game Record includes:
+Each Game Record contains:
 * Date and time, when the game started.
-* Total time played.
 * All moves during the game.
 Including moves by a Computer and by a User.
-* Final game board: placements of blocks on the board, current score, date and time of the last change.
+* Final game board: placements of blocks on the board, current score, date and time of the last change, total time played (excluding pauses).
+* Bookmarks: Each bookmark contains the same info as the "Final game board".

 A User can see a list of stored Game Records and delete them one by one.